Demolition of the Babri Masjid: Background

 In the 1980s, the Vishva Hindu Parishad (VHP) began a campaign for the construction of a temple dedicated to Rama at the site, with the Bharatiya Janata Party (BJP) as its political voice.
 The movement was bolstered by the decision of a district judge, who ruled in 1986 that the gates would be reopened and Hindus permitted to worship there.
-This decision was endorsed by Indian National Congress politician Rajiv Gandhi, then the Prime Minister of India, who sought to regain support from Hindus he had lost over the Shah Bano controversy.
+This decision was endorsed by Indian National Congress politician Rajiv Gandhi, at that time the Prime Minister of India, who sought to regain support from Hindus he had lost over the Shah Bano controversy.
 Nonetheless, the Congress lost the 1989 general election, and the BJP's strength in parliament grew from 2 members to 88, making its support crucial to the new government of V. P. Singh.

 In September 1990, BJP leader L. K. Advani began a Rath Yatra, a political rally travelling across much of north India to Ayodhya.
 The yatra sought to generate support for the proposed temple, and also sought to unite Hindu votes by mobilizing anti-Muslim sentiment.
-Advani was arrested by the government of Bihar before he could reach Ayodhya.
+Advani was arrested by the Government of Bihar before he could reach Ayodhya.
 Despite this, a large body of Sangh Parivar supporters reached Ayodhya and attempted to attack the mosque.
 This resulted in a pitched battle with the paramilitary forces that ended with the death of several rioters.
 The BJP withdrew its support to the V. P. Singh ministry, necessitating fresh elections.
 The BJP substantially increased its tally in the union parliament, as well as winning a majority in the Uttar Pradesh assembly.